k-Richie/SpringCISecure/README.md

    Make sure you have docker installed on your system (https://docs.docker.com/engine/install/ubuntu/)

    1. Create a Dockerfile: Create a file named "Dockerfile" in the root directory of your Spring Boot project.
       The Dockerfile contains instructions for building a Docker image for your application.

    2. Specify a base image: In the Dockerfile, start by specifying a base image that includes the necessary runtime environment for your application, such as OpenJDK or AdoptOpenJDK.
 For example:

               FROM openjdk:8

    3. Copy the application files: Use the COPY instruction in the Dockerfile to copy your Spring Boot application's JAR file into the Docker image.
 For example:

               COPY target/spring-boot-rest-example-0.5.0.war spring-boot-rest-example-0.5.0.war

    4. Expose ports (if necessary): If your Spring Boot application listens on a specific  port, you can   use the EXPOSE instruction to expose that port in the Docker image.
 For example:

               EXPOSE 8090 8091 3306

    5. Define the command to run the application: Use the CMD or Entrypoint instruction to define the command that will be executed when a container is created from the Docker image.
 Typically, you'll specify a command to run the Java application using the java -jar command.
 For example:

               ENTRYPOINT ["java", "-jar", "/spring-boot-rest-example-0.5.0.war"]

    6. Build the Docker image: Open a terminal or command prompt, navigate to the directory  containing the Dockerfile, and run the following command to build the Docker image:

               docker build -t my-application-image .

    7. Run the Docker container: Once the Docker image is built, you can run a container from the image using the following command:

               docker run -p 8090:8090 my-application-image

  #### IF EVERYTHING SEEMS TO WORKING FINE WE CAN MOVE TO NEXT STEPS

  ## Pushing Docker Image to ECR
    • Install and configure the AWS CLI: Ensure that you have the AWS CLI installed and configured with your AWS credentials.
      You can install the AWS CLI by following the instructions in the AWS Command Line Interface User Guide.

 	            aws ecr create-repository -- my-repo <ecrRepoName> --region <Region>

    • Grant proper permissions: Ensure that your AWS credentials have the necessary permissions to perform actions on the ECR repository.

               ecr:CreateRepository: Allows the user to create an ECR repository. ecr:PutImage: Allows the user to push Docker images to the ECR repository. ecr:DescribeRepositories: Allows the user to list and describe ECR repositories.

    • Tag the Docker image: After building your Docker image, tag it using the ECR repository  URI.
 Run the following command to tag your image:

               docker tag my-application-image:latest <account-id>.dkr.ecr.<region>.amazonaws.com/my-repo:latest

    • Authenticate Docker with ECR: Run the following AWS CLI command to authenticate Docker with ECR:

               aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <account-id>.dkr.ecr.<region>.amazonaws.com

    • Push the Docker image to ECR: Run the following command to push the Docker image to the ECR repository:

-              ocker push <account-id>.dkr.ecr.<region>.amazonaws.com/my-repo:latest
+              docker push <account-id>.dkr.ecr.<region>.amazonaws.com/my-repo:latest

  #### Note: Replace <region> with the AWS region where your ECR repository is located and <account-id> with your AWS account ID.
  Replace my-repo with the name of your ECR repository.